 Faculty Expectations for Students Completing Clinical Experiences

-1. COUN students are expected to attend their Practicum and Internship site every week they are registered for the course, unless there is an official holiday for the site and/or university.
+1. COUN students are required to attend their Practicum/Internship site every week they are registered for the course, unless there is an official holiday for the site and/or university.

-2. COUN students must complete Practicum and Internship under the supervision of a Georgia Southern COUN faculty member to ensure faculty have observed and supervised in clinical practice.
+2. COUN students must complete Practicum/Internship under the supervision of a Georgia Southern COUN faculty member to ensure faculty have observed and supervised students in clinical practice.
 As stated in the COUN Student Handbook, Georgia Southern COUN faculty are not required to endorse students for certification and/or licensure.

 3. COUN students cannot start their clinical experiences (i.e., Practicum, Internship) before the semester officially begins.
-Per COGS policy, students may continue a clinical course for up to three weeks after the semester ends but the Program Director and the Department Chair must approve the extension.
+Per COGS policy, students may continue a clinical course for up to three weeks after the semester ends but the Program Director and the Department Chair must approve the extension in writing.

 While fulfilling the clinical experience requirements of Models, Practicum, and Internship, students must carry liability insurance.
 Many professional organizations (members only) and some private companies offer low rates for students.
 Applications for membership and student liability insurance can be obtained by contacting the following organizations: